ChristianHur/152-081-Programming-in-Python/unit10/apply/README.md

 Print the employee information and their weekly pay.
 See sample runs at the bottom of this document.

 ## Part 1: Employee Class (super class)
-Create a Python file called employee.py.
+Create a Python file called *employee.py*.
 This is the super class (base class).
 The super class contains properties that are common to and shared by all subclasses.
 Include the following in this file.
-- Create a class called Employee
+- Create a class called `Employee`
 - Create a constructor that initializes all the following dependent fields:
 	-  Name (string)
 	- Position (string)